 Spring Valley MN Events

 Their town event is called Wilder Fest.
-This year the dates are May 16-17 and the museum will be open that week-end but officially opens the next week-end (Memorial Week-end) the 23rd.
+This year the dates are May 13-15 and the museum will be open that week-end but officially opens the next week-end (Memorial Weekend) the 28th.
+If you are planning of coming to Spring Valley during April and May call ahead to set up an appointment.

-In June they have our annual Ice Cream Social on Friday the 19th from 5pm -7pm at the museum, complete with homemade BBQ pork sandwiches, potato salad, beans, and of course, pie and ice cream.
+In June they have their annual Ice Cream Social on Friday, June 20th from 5pm -7pm at the museum, complete with homemade BBQ pork sandwiches, potato salad, beans, and of course, pie and ice cream.

-They will also be holding their Eliza Jane School Days this year again in July -The 27-28 and 30-31.
+They will also be holding their Eliza Jane School Days this year again in July.
+It will be July 25-26 & 28-29.
 They are trying two 2 day sessions to accommodate more students, though they can come for one day and still have a lot of fun.
-It runs from 9am – 11:30 each day.
+It runs from 9am – 11:30am each day.
 Just a touch of old fashioned school days and living in the late 1800s.

 If you want to try a different Wilder experience head to Southeast Minnesota.